Many home buyers stress about closing day. However, the mere fact that there is a closing means that most of the hard work has already been done.

 Who will be there?

-- If there is a mortgage, the bank’s title agent would have issued a check either to your attorney’s escrow account or will present it directly at the closing table.
+- If there is a mortgage, the bank’s title agent will issue a check to your attorney’s escrow account or present it directly at the closing table.
 If there is no mortgage, then the buyer is expected to bring a cashier’s check for the difference after the down payment.

-- The seller will receive any proceeds earned from the sale once the existing liens have been paid.
+- The seller will receive any proceeds earned from the sale once the existing liens, or debts tied to the property, have been paid.

 - The sales agents will collect their commission checks